joshjulius/joshjulius.github.io/README.md

 - this is an outdated personal website that I made for fun a few years ago when I have literally no idea of what I am doing.
 - JS and jquery mostly copy pasted from stackoverflow.
 - lots of cringe material and also bad coding practices lol, like using aspect ratio instead of min-width for media queries.
+- font-size properties use vw instead of em/rem. incredible.